 You can die in this game, but unlike some others in Sierra's back catalogue, they're not nearly as random or frustrating.
 If you do die (which is thankfully rare) you can easily restore to just before your fateful accident - even if you didn't save.
 Arthur C. Clarke himself will even pop up to entertainingly tell you where you went wrong.
 There's so little punishment for death that I highly recommend it just for his words of wisdom.
 He also pops up in the third disc that's dedicated to some interviews with the man himself.
 He makes for an interesting subject and it's all presented nicely if you can bear the low-res pixels in today's HD world.

 The graphics and gameplay are taken heavily from the Myst school of adventuring.
 Live actors blend seamlessly with the CGI backgrounds and contain some of the best FMV performances of the era.
 The script, however, can sometimes be a little clunky.
 Characters do not hold conversations as you are a silent protagonist.
-As a result it feels like they talk at you until they're inevitably and conveniently called away when the cut-scene is over.
-These one-sided and cold interactions makes the abandoned space craft seem even more devoid of life than intended.
+As a result, it feels like they talk at you until they're inevitably and conveniently called away when the cutscene is over.
+These one-sided and cold interactions make the abandoned spacecraft seem even more devoid of life than intended.
 You can't directly interact with a character, nor can you search for them again once they've left.
 The only character you can call upon as many times as you wish is Puck, an imp-sized android that acts as your guide throughout the game.
-He's placed in your inventory so if you're unsure on what anything is, you can just use him on the object and he's give you a small soundbite.
+He's placed in your inventory so if you're unsure of what anything is, you can just use him on the object and he'll give you a small soundbite.
 Most of the time it's not very interesting or entertaining and if it is, he'll chime in uninvited anyway.

 RAMA (the game) is © Sierra On-Line

 RAMA (the novel) is © Arthur C. Clarke